Our Mission

 Normalizing the Best Investment You Can Make

 Investing in your child's education is the highest-leverage decision you can make.
-Decades of economic and cognitive research point to a single truth: one-on-one instruction doesn't just improve test scores.
-It builds the cognitive foundation needed to thrive over a lifetime.
+Decades of economic and cognitive research point to a single truth: one-on-one instruction doesn't just improve test scores; it builds the cognitive foundation needed to thrive over a lifetime.

 The data is incredibly clear.
 Recent studies from the University of Chicago Education Lab found that consistent, personalized tutoring can help a student gain up to two and a half years of math learning in a single year [1, 2].
 Building this kind of foundational mastery has massive long-term financial benefits.
-According to decades of economic research from Stanford University and the OECD, the exact cognitive and math skills built through high-quality tutoring directly predict an 8 to 20 percent increase in a student's lifelong adult earnings [3, 4, 5, 6].
+According to decades of economic research from Stanford University and the OECD, the exact cognitive and math skills built through consistent, one-on-one tutoring directly predict an 8 to 20 percent increase in a student's lifelong adult earnings [3, 4, 5, 6].
 It is a staggering return on a relatively small investment.

 So, why isn't every student paired with a great tutor?